kate-shen/Shen/index.md

 I tutor a wide range of subjects for SQA qualifications; principally Maths, Statistics, Physics, Chemistry, and Biology.
 I also tutor French, Engineering Science, and Music up to National 5, and English up to Higher.
-I also hold a PVG Scheme Membership for working with children and protected adults as part of my current occupation as a medical student.
+I hold a PVG Scheme Membership for working with children and protected adults as part of my current occupation as a medical student.

 I have experience conducting and accompanying, and I can offer my skills in organ, accompaniment, and piano teaching.